SDSU-Research-CI/SDSU-Research-CI.github.io/docs/github/instructors-canvas.md

 ---

 # The Canvas and GitHub LTI integration
-Once you have access to GitHub Classroom you can create your first classroom.
+GitHub Classroom can sync a Canvas roster to a chosen classroom.
 Follow these steps to integrate Canvas and GitHub:

 1. Sign into [https://classroom.github.com/](https://classroom.github.com/) and select a classroom
 1. Go to the settings tab